 I recommend going on a walk around your neighborhood.

 If you’re unsure how to do a mindful reset, start by taking a deep breath and then focus on the sounds you hear, what’s around you, and what’s going on with your body.

-If your looking for a simple and easy way to get started and stay on a healthy path then Noom has a free trail so take advantage of it!
+If you’re looking for a simple and easy way to get started and stay on a healthy path, then Noom has a free trial so take advantage of it!

 Here are some tips to help you reset your body:

 Release the Mind + Home of Mental Clutter

 Mental clutter is a type of disorganization that can refer to anything that takes up space in your mind and prevents you from concentrating or thinking clearly.
 This can include unresolved emotions, stressful thoughts, unfinished tasks, and other distractions.